Wrong Account Money Transfer? Here’s How to Retrieve It

 2. Contact Your Bank Immediately

 If the transaction is done successfully, inform your bank as soon as possible.
 Banks have a grievance redressal system to handle such cases.
-Share the below details with them for the reference:
+Share the details below with them for reference:

 • Transaction ID